 Travelling from Brisbane to Warwick, stop into Allora to see the home of Mary Poppins author P.L.
 Travers, who lived in a beautiful Federation home from 1905-1907.
 The home named “Mary Poppins House” is privately owned, so appointments are necessary to take a tour of the interior.
 My visit was too impromptu for bookings, but I have a couple of exterior photos to share.

 Mary Poppins House is a short walk from the former Commercial Banking Co. of Sydney and other beautiful heritage buildings.

 If you are travelling between December to March, stop on the road between Allora and Warwick to admire large fields of sunflowers.
 Once a bloom starts, flowers usually last about 3-4 weeks.
 Follow the official Southern Downs and Granite Belt Facebook page for up-to-date bloom information.
 Please respect that these fields are on farmer’s private property and do not trespass.
 There are many wonderful photos that can be captured from the roadside–just beware of traffic.

 Warwick – Roses and Heritage Architecture

-I first learnt that Warwick claims the title of “Australia’s Rose and Rodeo Capital.”
+Warwick claims the title of “Australia’s Rose and Rodeo Capital.”
 The rodeo is apparently one of the oldest in the country, and the rose gardens are stunning.
-The red Arafuto rose was cultivated as symbol of the town.
-Another delightful surprise was the heritage architecture, with a variety of styles represented.
-Stand-outs are the sandstone government buildings and classic Queenslander (Tropical Federation) style homes.
+The red Arafuto rose was cultivated as a symbol of the town and the streets are lined with rose bushes.